Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 - parsing
 - computation

-A writing system can be planar for humans while still requiring a serialized representation for software.
+A writing system can be plane-based for human readers and writers while still requiring a serialized form for software.

 That is not a contradiction.

-It is a design problem.
+It is a design problem, not a contradiction.

 ## Comparative cases

-The geometry becomes easier to see through comparison.
+The differences become easier to see through comparison.

 ### Case 1.
 Hearing child plus print literacy

 A hearing child typically develops spoken language first, then line-based literacy through print.

-The durable pathway is sequential writing.
+The written pathway is sequential writing.

 ### Case 2.
 Deaf child plus SignWriting

 A deaf child may develop signed language first, then potentially gain literacy through a writable plane-based system.

-The durable pathway is spatial writing rather than spoken print alone.
+The written pathway is spatial writing rather than spoken print alone.

 ### Case 3.
 Spatial specialist notations